Behind the Scenes | Restoring the Lacombe Blacksmith Shop

-Pending Provincial Grant approvals, in 2021 work to the buildings envelop, including roof and siding repairs, will be completed by Central Valley Furniture.
+Pending Provincial Grant approvals, in 2021 work to the buildings envelope, including roof and siding repairs, will be completed by Central Valley Furniture.
 Repair work and servicing of the two original trip-hammers and antique engine are also on the docket.

 Written by Melissa Blunden,